 - Lower testosterone levels (for men)

-- Increased prolactin levels that can lead to lack of milk secretion (for women)
+- Increased prolactin levels that can lead to a lack of milk secretion (for women)

 - Low blood pressure